nguyentkfsc0086/academic-website/content/en/authors/admin/_index.md

 education:

-  - area: BS in Computer Science and Mathematics
+  - area: BS in Applied Math and Statistics
     institution: University of Massachusetts at Lowell
     date_start: 2025-09-03
     date_end: 2027-05-31